florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 // WASM type system is too simple for complex interfaces between WASM-host or WASM-WASM interfaces.
 It does not even have strings or pointer types.
 // #todo[List all types here and show how a complex C type could be represented as a WASM type]
 // Here it must also be clear that it is completely language and compiler dependent how high level types are represented in the compiled WASM bytecode with its simple types.
-// Here it becomes clear again that WASM only provides a very minimal execution environment and leaves all the responsibility and optimizations to compilers, very similar to tranditional assembly/machine code.
+// Here it becomes clear again that WASM only provides a very minimal execution environment and leaves all the responsibility and optimizations to compilers, very similar to traditional assembly/machine code.
 // How can a host provide large binary data objects to a Wasm module?
 It cannot write to the modules memory, so it would have to call the module's allocator first and then copy data into the allocated memory chunk.

 #td